 16. The Hideaway

-The Hideaway is your one-stop-shop for accommodation, meals, transport and activities on the island on ‘Eua.
+The Hideaway is your one-stop shop for accommodation, meals, transport and activities on the island on ‘Eua.
 Stay in one of their affordable rooms, each featuring a queen bed, a single bed and a hot shower ensuite.
 Guests have access to a kitchen for self-catering and can order meals with vegetarian options.
-The most popular communal area, however, is the viewing deck built for watching the amazing sunsets and whales in the season.
+The most popular communal area, however, is the viewing deck for watching the amazing sunsets and whales in the season.
 The Hideaway offers its own range of in-house activities, such as guided hikes and 4WD tours, and can arrange external activities, from whale swimming to horse riding.

 17. The Royal Sunset Island Resort

 Escape to ‘Atata Island off the shores of Tongatapu at the Royal Sunset Island Resort.
-The resort boasts 24 beachfront fales across eight acres (3ha) of tropical gardens.
+The resort boasts 24 beachfront fales across three acres (3ha) of tropical gardens.
 Experience the traditional culture in the village that the resort shares the island with or spend your time here kayaking, snorkelling and fishing.
 The resort is ideal for families and groups, with each fale accommodating up to four guests.
 Room amenities include a fridge, tea/coffee-making facilities, hot showers and fans.
 Dine at the open-air Polynesian restaurant and cool off at the resort’s outdoor pool.
-See more recommendations like this in 10 Best Family Accommodation on Tongatapu.
+See more recommendations like this in the 10 Best Family Accommodation on Tongatapu.

 Check The Royal Sunset Resort out: